Calories

 Use Yukon Gold or Russet potatoes.
 They have a consistency that is perfect to bind the mashed vegetables.

-I love this with butter, but if you want to avoid dairy, try mashing the veg with some good quality olive oil instead.
-Add it a tablespoon at a time, up to 4 tablespoons (1/4 cup) or until you get the consistency you want, especially if your mouth is sore.
+If you want to avoid dairy, try mashing the veg with some good quality olive oil instead.
+Add it a tablespoon at a time, up to 4 tablespoons (¼ cup) or until you get the consistency you want, especially if your mouth is sore.